allysanfoot/Tic-Tac-Toe/README.md

 # tictactoe
-A simple game of tic-tac-toe!
+A simple game of tic-tac-toe to be played entirely from the terminal!